Discover How to Fly a Cessna 172 for Beginners.

 Fuel Selector

-The fuel selector is down on the lower center console.
-This allows you to select right or left wing for times where maybe you filled up one then decided not to fill the other wing and the aircraft is unbalanced.
-You can select the full wing and use the fuel there till the wings balance out then use the both setting.
+The fuel selector is down on the lower centre console.
+This allows you to select right or left wing for times where maybe you filled up one then decided not to fill the other wing, and the aircraft is unbalanced.
+You can select the full wing and use the fuel there till the wings balance out then use both setting.
 You can also set it to off/close when your finished flying for the day.

 Flap Selector